bible-technology/scribe-docs/docs/autographa-live/Part-2/Audio-Mode/p2-7-4-how-to-adjst-mic-settngs.md

 ---
 id: p2-7-4-how-to-adjst-mic-settngs.md
 sidebar_label: How to adjust your mic settings?
+title: How to adjust your mic settings?
 ------
-## How to adjust your mic settings?

 To adjust the mic settings for better quality of recording, follow the steps below.

 * Click on the **Recorder** button to switch to **audio mode**